John LaGrone, PhD¶

 Broadly speaking, my interest are in applying mathematical techniques and high performance scientific computing to a variety of interesting problems.

 Previously, I was a senior computer vision engineer at Scandy, a company in New Orleans specializing in 3D scanning.
 I was primarily responsible for maintaining and improving existing algorithms as well as developing new mathematical methods for improving 3D scanning.
-You can try out some of this work by downloading the Scandy Pro app from the Apple App Store (requires an iPhone X or newer.)
-You can also view a scan of our late Boston terrier, Lafitte, on Sketchfab
+You can view a scan of our late Boston terrier, Lafitte, on Sketchfab

 Before that, I was a postdoctoral fellow at Tulane University where I worked on the modeling and simulation of passive and active fibers in viscous flows.
 The applications range from understanding the dynamics of passive fibers such as actin filaments in flows to oil spill remediation using flagellated bacteria.